Frederick Bovill: Life and career

-Nothing is known of Bovill's life; the musicologist Kurt Gänzl found that his dates are consistent with a fish sauce and pickle merchant of the same name from Harrow, London, but that person consistently identified his career as "merchant" during the period when Bovill was professionally engaged in opera.
+Bovill, according to the researches of the theatre writer Kurt Gänzl appears to have been born in St John's Wood and, in addition to his operatic career, carried on the trade of a pickle merchant, or at least Ganzl identifies him as the same person with these dates of birth and death who consistently identified his career as "merchant", even during the period when Bovill was professionally engaged in opera.
+He and his wife had three children, and after his singing career, he returned to pickle making and selling.

 The Mikado

-In the original production of The Mikado at London's Savoy Theatre (1885–1887), Bovill joined the D'Oyly Carte Opera Company, where he originated the supporting role of the Japanese nobleman Pish-Tush.
+In the original production of The Mikado by Gilbert and Sullivan at London's Savoy Theatre (1885–1887), Bovill joined the D'Oyly Carte Opera Company, where he originated the supporting role of the nobleman Pish-Tush.
 As part of the role, it was intended that Bovill should sing the bottom line in the madrigal "Brightly dawns our wedding day", which includes a bottom F. Bovill, however, was unable to produce this note with sufficient sonority, so shortly after the opera premiered, the character of Go-To, another "Noble Lord", was created to sing the bass line in this number (and to speak an introductory line of dialogue); Rudolph Lewis was cast in this role, while Bovill continued to play the rest of the role of Pish-Tush throughout the run.

 The critic of the Illustrated Sporting and Dramatic News commented: "Mr. Frederick Bouvill (sic) is a trifle heavy as Pish Tush, but has a very good voice and knows how to make use of it".
 The Theatre stated: "Mr. Bovill (the other recruit) proved an excellent representative of the "general utility" noble Lord, Pish-Tush.
 This gentleman possesses a fine mellow voice, which he produces very agreeably, and is in all respects an acquisition to the Savoy company.
 In another review later in the run of the show, the Illustrated Sporting and Dramatic News said, "Mr. Frederic Bovill cannot boast a very long professional career.
 After some experience as an amateur he made his debut in The Mikado, taking the part of the Noble Lord Pish-Tush.
 Without a very great deal to do, he makes the best of his part, and his excellent voice and artistic singing are heard to advantage."